Hazing, Harassment and Bullying – Board of Education Policy 5517.01

 File a police report with serious and/or continuous threats.

-The following are the building bullying reports for the end of the 2016-2017 school year.
+The following are the building bullying reports for the first semester of the 2017-2018 school year.

 |Building||Reported || Confirmed|